anolilab/cerebro/README.md

 Cerebro is a delightful toolkit for building Node-based command-line interfaces (CLIs) in TypeScript or modern JavaScript, with support for:

+*parameters* - command-line arguments and options

+*system* - executing other command-line scripts

+*prompt* - auto-complete prompts

+*print* - printing colors and tables

+> Note: in addition, `cerebro` supports expanding your CLI’s ecosystem with a robust set of plugins and extensions.

 ---

 <div align="center">